donsheehy/datastructures/prose/16_priority_queues.md

 We will maintain the invariant that after each operation, the list of entries is heap-ordered.
 To insert a new node, we append it to the list and then repeated swap it with its parent until it is heap-ordered.
 This updating step will be called `_upheap` and is similar to the inner loop of an insertion sort.
 However, unlike insertion sort, it only does at most $O(\log n)$ swap operations (each one reduces the index by half).

-Similarly, there is a `_downheap` operation that will repeated swap an entry with its child until it's heap-ordered.
-This operation is useful
+Similarly, there is a `_downheap` operation that will repeatedly swap an entry with its child until it's heap-ordered.
+This operation is useful in the next section for building a heap from scratch.

 ```python
 class HeapPQ: